 While many may find the concept of transforming North America into a single nation attractive and wish for its undeniable benefits, it may seem quite impractical to our so-called realists.
 They can point to the fact that not even the first step toward continental unification is being publicly discussed.
 The unification of Canada and the United States is not a plank in any party platform, nor the subject of newspaper editorials, no politician has mentioned it and no think-tank is pushing it.
 But it is important to remember that realists do not choose goals, their forte is commentary on the means.

 The idea of a united North America is not on the public’s agenda because it requires a fundamentally new vision of our future.
 Few people can envision a room with a different wallpaper or decor, and fewer still can imagine a house on a vacant lot or a city where there is only wilderness.
-Only an artist can see a picture on a blank canvass.
+Only an artist can see a picture on a blank canvass or a suffering Christ in a block of marble.
 So, without some great catastrophe, war or famine, forcing us to consider North American unification, it would be surprising if it were at the center of public attention.

 Clearly, lack of imagination plays a role, but a more serious obstacle is the self-interest of our existing political systems.
 Continental unification would mean the elimination of our present national political systems and parties, thus they find the issue impossible to deal with.
 If Ottawa were to broach the subject, it would be characterized as capitulation, a sell-out, and the government would fall in a no-confidence vote.
 If Washington were to push for it, unification would be branded an imperialistic takeover and there would be mass demonstrations on both sides of the border.